What are the characteristics of an ‘ideal’ CIViC curator/editor?

 What is the difference between “Supports a Negative association” and “Does not support a Positive association”?¶

 This can be confusing.
-We have reserved “Does not support - Positive” for statements that contradict previous statements that are supporting positive associations.
+We have reserved “Does not support - Sensitivity” for statements that contradict previous statements that are supporting sensitivity associations.
 For example, they would read “Contrary to the previous study which found this mutation sensitive to drug X, this study reported no effect.”
 The information that this study “Does not support” the prior study’s conclusion is what we are trying to capture with these classifications.

 The evidence statements that make up CIViC are generated from peer-reviewed, published literature.
 Our top priority is high quality (4+ star rating) Evidence Level A and B statements that associate specific variants with clinical outcomes using well powered patient cohorts.
 To help direct users towards genes known to be associated with clinical outcomes, we have compiled a list of high priority genes which you can download here.
 This list is based on a survey of 90 commerically available clinical gene panels developed by 40 distinct institutes and companies.
 If many independent groups feel that a gene is important to profile on their assay, it might be important.
 CIViC aims to spell out, with complete provenance, the evidence that each of these genes really is clinically important and why/how.